 Step #4: Get a Response from the Lender

 After processing, lenders will get back to you with an answer.
-This may be in the form of a phone call, email, or notification within the application platform.
+This could be in the form of a phone call, email, or a notification within the application platform.
+Part of their response often includes detailing the associated costs - which in some cases go beyond the sole interest rate - like potential prepayment fees.
+It's always advisable to look out for a lender that doesn't charge extra origination fees, monthly maintenance charges, or prepayment penalties.

 Step #5: Use Your Business Line of Credit